 In addition to setting specifics like fonts (type and size), contrast requirements, and colorways, you’ll want to include the following in your user manual template:

 The content of your user manual should be as simple and easy to follow as possible.
-Both the content and format need to be considered and reviewed for simplicity and ease.
+Both the content and the format need to be considered and reviewed for clarity and simplicity.

 Make sure that each step of the process explains only one task and uses language that is as concise and clear as possible.
 Be sure to edit down your content as thoroughly as possible until you have arrived at a user manual with only the most essential information included.